Unique books to add to your reading list

 Book cover for Mother for Dinner

 The unexpected names in this book help set its tone right from the start, as we meet our protagonist, Seven, and his mother, Mudd.
 Auslander’s unswerving style hooks you into the story straight away, even as your brain is processing that, yes, it is a book about eating your mother.
 Seven is from a family of Cannibal-Americans, and eating his mother after her death is expected of him.
-It is also something he dreads even as his mother starts eating a dozen Whoppers a day to fatten herself up.
 Mother for Dinner is funny and surreal, as well as being genuine and revealing about families, heritage and the many things we stomach on the way to being ourselves.

 The Strays of Paris